David Walker (abolitionist): Lasting influence

-Walker's Appeal is the first sustained written assault upon slavery and racism to come from a black man in the United States.
-This was the main source of its overwhelming power in its own time; this is the source of the great relevance and enormous impact that remain in it, deep as we are in the twentieth century.
-Never before or since was there a more passionate denunciation of the hypocrisy of the nation as a whole — democratic and fraternal and equalitarian and all the other words.
-And Walker does this not as one who hates the country but rather as one who hates the institutions which disfigure it and make it a hissing in the world.

 Death

 Just five years after he arrived in Boston, Walker died in the summer of 1830.
-Though rumors suggested that he had been poisoned, most historians believe he died a natural death from tuberculosis, as listed in his death record.
+Though rumors suggested that he had been poisoned, Walker died a natural death from tuberculosis, as listed in his death record.
 The disease was prevalent and Walker's only daughter, Lydia Ann, had died from it the week before Walker himself died.
 Walker was buried in a South Boston cemetery for blacks.
 His probable grave site remains unmarked.

 When Walker died, his wife was unable to keep up the annual payments to George Parkman for the purchase of their house.
 She subsequently lost their home, an eventuality Walker himself had, in a sense, predicted in his Appeal:

-But I must, really, observe that in this very city, when a man of color dies, if he owned any real estate it most generally falls into the hands of some white persons.
-The wife and children of the deceased may weep and lament if they please, but the estate will be kept snug enough of its white possessor.

 His son Edward G. Walker (also known as Edwin G. Walker) was born after Walker's death, and in 1866 would become the first black man elected to the Massachusetts State Legislature.

 Legacy

 As noted from the numerous sources, historians consider David Walker a major abolitionist and inspirational figure in American history.